shopwp/documentation/docs/shortcodes/wps_products.md

 # [wps_products]

-The `[wps_products]` shortcode allows you to display one or more products in a list or grid.
+The ShopWP products shortcode allows you to display one or more products in a list or grid.
+This is perfect for filtering and sorting products.

 While you _can_ show a single product using this shortcode, the real power comes from showing a general list of products.
 You can filter and sort your products in various combinations.
 For example, you can choose to display products from a single collection using the [collection](#collection) attribute.
 Or, combine different filtering groups to search for very a specific combination such as [tag](#tag) and [vendor](#vendor).